-Comments and Operators in SQL
+Comments & Operators In SQL

 1. SQL Comments